 To prevent exploitation of such vulnerabilities, please refer to the application vendor for the latest updates and additional advice.

-Exploit kits are a form of 'crimeware' - a specialized utility program created and sold to facilitate illegal computer-related activity.
-Most modern exploit kits are created to be easily updated with the latest exploits for newly discovered vulnerabilities, making it easy for the kit operators to keep them effective for use.
+Exploit kits are a form of 'crimeware' - a specialized utility program that is created and sold to facilitate illegal computer-related activity.

 Examples of exploit kits include AnglerEK, Fiesta, Styx, SweetOrange, Archie and Astrum.
 For more information on these kits: